comeoninc/zeit-oauth2-example/Readme.md

 How to run the app.

-- get OAuath client id and client secret (ask @nkzawa)
+- get OAuath client id and client secret (contact us)
 - run `npm install`
 - start the server like `CLIENT_ID=xxx CLIENT_SECRET=xxx PORT=4000 npm start`
-- access the top page/
+- access the top page.